Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators: Introduction

 To function as ultrasensitive detectors, the experimental PSDs can be compared to accurate analytic expressions.
 Traditionally, the experimental PSDs are compared to those of a simple harmonic Langevin oscillator.
 However, cases with time dependent frequencies or anharmonic potential change the PSD.
 We derive analytic expressions for the PSDs and verify them numerically for several time dependent and anharmonic cases as well as a particle in a Paul trap.

 We examine the case of drifting frequency as well as an oscillating frequency in time.
 We use numerical simulations to show that the Quadrature PSD (QPSD) of the motion, which is the PSD of the motion after removing the fast oscillations \cite{krylov1950introduction},\cite{mitropolsky1961asymptotic} and was used in \cite{Barker}, remains in agreement with the QPSD for a simple harmonic Langevin oscillator(SHLO) \cite{Langevin-oscillator}.
 In these cases the traditional PSD is sensitive to the perturbations and deviates significantly from that of the SHLO PSD.
 We derive new analytic expressions for the PSD for these cases and show that they fit the PSDs from the numerical simulations.
-We also simulate the case of nonlinear oscillation \cite{gieseler2013thermal} by introducing a quartic term in the potential.
+We also simulate the case of nonlinear oscillation \cite{hebestreit2018calibration},\cite{mitropolsky1961asymptotic},\cite{gieseler2012subkelvin} by introducing a quartic term in the potential.
 We show that although the PSD substantially broadens and gets blue shifted from that of the SHLO PSD, the QPSD retains a Lorentzian shape, approximating the system parameters to an accuracy of a few percent.
+The values of the parameters, for the simulations presented here, were chosen to roughly give the displacement frequencies of a nanoparticle in a Paul trap \cite{Barker} \cite{bullier2020characterisation}.
+We also explored other values of the parameters and the qualitative features for the PSD and the QPSD remain consistent.

 A particle in a radio frequency(RF) Paul trap has the $z$-direction in a simple harmonic motion while the $x$,$y$-directions are described by the Mathieu equations \cite{knoop2016trapped}.
 For certain parameter regimes, the $x$,$y$-motion has low frequency secular motion with an additional high frequency from the RF voltages \cite{Barker} \cite{bullier2020characterisation}.
 We derive analytic formulas for the PSDs for a particle in a Paul trap.
 The percentage difference between the Paul trap PSDs and those of the simple harmonic Langevin oscillator were independent of the friction coefficient $\Gamma$, but were heavily dependent on some trap parameters.
 The disagreement between the Paul trap and simple harmonic PSDs increases as the oscillating voltage of the Paul trap, $V_{RF}$, increases.
 We show that there are cases where the Paul trap's $x$,$y$-components PSD and QPSD differ by more than a factor of 10 from those for the SHLO.